Newmi1988/seeds/README.md

 The package makes use of automatic differentiation and the princibles of optimal control to estimate system uncertainties.

-It features two algorithms: A basian and a greedy approach.
+It features two algorithms: A basian and a greedy approach to calculate a sparse solution for missing interactions.